Frequently Asked Questions

 How can I send a reminder to a recommender?

-• Applicants can use the CollegeNET/ApplyWeb Activity Center to send an email to their recommenders, delete a recommender and add a different one, or add a fourth recommender.
+- Using the online system, applicants can send an email to their recommenders, delete a recommender and add a different one, or add a fourth recommender.
 We must receive three letters of recommendation for your application to be complete.

 How do I submit a letter of recommendation using Interfolio?